 Balance of state or territory

 The aggregation of all Statistical Divisions (SD) within a state or territory other than its capital city SD (see Major Statistical Region in Australian Standard Geographical Classification (ASGC) (cat. no. 1216.0)).

-Refers to the capital city Statistical Divisions of states and territories as defined in Statistical Geography: Volume 1-Australian Standard Geographical Classification (ASGC) (cat. no. 1216.0).
+Refers to the Capital City Statistical Divisions of States and Territories as defined in Australian Standard Geographical Classification (ASGC) (cat. no. 1216.0).

 A child is a person of any age who is a natural, adopted, step or foster son or daughter of a couple or lone parent, usually resident in the same household.
 A child is also any individual under 15 years, usually resident in the household, who forms a parent-child relationship with another member of the household.
 This includes otherwise related children under 15 years and unrelated children under 15 years.

-In order to be classified as a child, the person can have no partner or child of his/her own usually resident in the household.
+In order to be classified as a child, the persons can have no partner or child of his/her own usually resident in the household.
 A separate family in the household is formed in this instance.
-If a person is aged under 15 years and hasa partner/spouse these relationships are not recorded.
+If a person is aged under 15 years and has a partner/spouse these relationships are not recorded.

 Couple family with children